On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 If the landlord gets approval for an AGI, they must still wait 12 months between rent increases and give 90 days’ written notice to the renter before the rent goes up.

-Do rent control limits apply when renters change?
+Do rent increase limits apply when renters change?

 When a renter leaves a unit, there are no legal limits for how much a landlord can increase the rent for a new renter.